 Round Square owes much to the heritage of Kurt Hahn, who founded two of the original member schools, Schule Schloss Salem (pictured below) in Germany, with Prince Max of Baden, and Gordonstoun in Scotland.

 Both schools committed to equipping youth for leadership and service in a democracy by helping them to prepare for life despite hardships, dangers, and emotion of the moment.

-In 1966, King Constantine of the Hellenes, a former pupil of Anavryta, chaired a meeting of the first seven schools that would form the association, later named after the Round Square building at Gordonstoun, where the first conference took place in 1967.
+In 1966, King Constantine of the Hellenes, a former pupil of Anavryta, chaired a meeting of the first seven schools that would form the new association, later named after the Round Square building at Gordonstoun, where the first conference took place in 1967.

 Kurt Hahn was a German educator and a key figure in the development of experiential education.
 To this day his philosophies have far-reaching international influence that has stood the test of time.